 Chief Operating Officer, The Naz Foundation

-As a strong advocate for women’s rights, she has been responsible for the development of the ‘Young People’s Initiative’ (previously known as ‘Goal’ program): Young People’s Initiative has reached out to more than 1,15,000 girls across the country.
+Kalyani is an avid sports enthusiast.
+As a strong advocate for women’s rights, she has been responsible for the development of the ‘Young People’s Initiative’ (previously known as ‘Goal’ program): A Women’s Empowerment initiative, which uses sport and life skills education to transform the lives of young disadvantaged girls and young women.
+Young People’s Initiative has reached out to more than 1,15,000 girls across the country.

-Today, Samvada is an unique amalgamation of 8 youth resource centres for youth leadership building.
-She is currently involved in helping corporations build inclusive workspaces, strengthen gender and caste diversity and develop strategies and competencies for diversity management.
+In 2016, Anita began an association with Anekataa.
+She now helps corporations build inclusive workspaces, strengthen gender and caste diversity and develop strategies and competencies for diversity management.

-Since January 2019, she has been a Visiting Faculty at the Azim Premji University where she teaches courses on Gender & work and Programme Planning and Monitoring as a part of the M.A. programme in Development Studies.
+Since January 2019, she has been a Visiting Faculty at the Azim Premji University where she teaches courses on Gender & Work and Programme Planning and Monitoring as a part of the M.A. programme in Development Studies.

 Founder Trustee, The Ant

-In 2018, Shehla started a global conversation on women's mental health issues when she shared her own experience with Premenstrual dysphoric disorder (PMDD), a little known condition that deeply affects women's mental health prior to menstruation.
+Shehla Rashid Shora is a Ph.D.
+Candidate at the Jawaharlal Nehru University and former Vice-President of the JNU Students' Union.
+She is a known advocate of civil rights, women's rights, educational and digital rights.
+In 2018, Shehla started a global conversation on women's mental health issues when she shared her own experience with PMDD, a little known condition that deeply affects women's mental health prior to menstruation.
 Her own experience of speaking out as a woman from a minority community brings in an added dimension to her activism.

 General Secretary, Bebaak Collective

-She was an active member of Awaaz-e-Niswaan, an organization that empowers Muslim women, in Mumbai, to make their voices heard and to demand their rights.
-She is on the advisory council of the international solidarity network; namely, Women Living Under Muslim Law and is a member of an autonomous non-funded feminist group, Forum Against Oppression of Women.
+She is also an active participant of the LGBT movements in India and works on the concerns of sexual minorities at the community level.
+She is on the advisory council of the international solidarity network namely, Women Living Under Muslim Law and is a member of an autonomous non-funded feminist group, Forum Against Oppression of Women.

 Founder-Director, Feminism In India

 Japleen smashes the patriarchy for a living!
-She is the founder-director & editor-in-chief of Feminism in India (FII), an award-winning digital feminist media platform.
+She is the Founder-Director & Editor-in-Chief of Feminism in India (FII), an award-winning digital feminist media platform.
 She is also a TEDx speaker and was recognised as a Young Innovator in 2018 by World Summit Awards.
 Japleen has Masters and M.Phil degrees in German Studies and used to be a German language lecturer at Jawaharlal Nehru University, New Delhi and Amity University, Noida.
 Prior to starting FII, she worked with multiple women’s rights NGOs in India like Breakthrough India and Point of View.
 She has also worked with Freedom House, a non-profit based in the USA, on a research report and advocacy campaign on online violence against women.
-She was featured by The German Ministry for Economic Cooperation and Development in a book on ‘Women in Tech’ for her work at FII and facilitated by Maneka Gandhi and Ministry of Women & Child Development, to name a few as Web Wonder Woman.
+She was featured by The German Ministry for Economic Cooperation and Development in a book on ‘Women in Tech’ for her work at FII and facilitated by Maneka Gandhi and Ministry of Women & Child Development, GoI as Web Wonder Woman.
 She has also been recognised by the Swedish Foreign Minister for her work on the gender gap on Wikipedia.
 Currently, Japleen oversees the strategic vision and growth at FII.
 She likes to garden, travel, hike, swim and cycle and is slowly moving towards a sustainable lifestyle.

-India Lead Gender at Work
+India Lead, Gender at Work

-Jyotsna Siddharth is an actor, intersectional artist, activist and writer.
-They have worked with several non-profits, bilateral organizations and are currently an India Lead for Gender At Work.
-Jyotsna's praxis spreads across intersections of social, art, activism, theatre, acting, development, caste-gender, feminist and queer spaces.
-They are a co-founder of Sive (2017), founder of Project Anti Caste Love (2018), Dalit Feminism Archive (2019), Purple Library (2020), co- organized the first Indian adaptation of ‘A Rapist in Your Way’ - the Chilean feminist collective Las Tesis in 2019, Delhi.
-Jyotsna has Masters in Development Studies from Tata Institute of Social Sciences, Mumbai and Social Anthropology from School of Oriental and African Studies, London.
+Jyotsna's work has featured in Times of India, The Hindu, Roundtable India, Savari, Feminism in India, Smashboard, Ashoka Literature Festival, Mid-Day, The Rights Collective UK, The Citizen, India Culture Lab, Khirkee Voice and First post (upcoming) They are a co-founder of Sive (2017), founder of Project Anti Caste Love (2018), Dalit Feminism Archive (2019), Purple Library (2020).
+They co- organized the first Indian adaptation of ‘A Rapist in Your Way’ - the Chilean feminist collective Las Tesis in 2019, Delhi.
+Jyotsna has Masters in Development Studies from Tata Institute of Social Sciences, Mumbai, and Social Anthropology from School of Oriental and African Studies, London.
 They are a recipient of Chevening Scholarship, UK (2014).

-Meera Vijayann is an independent journalist and writer of Indian origin based in Washington D.C.
+Meera Vijayann is an independent journalist and writer of Indian-origin based in Washington D.C.
 She has contributed to national and international discussions on gender rights and sexual violence in India.
 Her reportage and essays have appeared in Forbes, The Guardian, Entropy, Folks magazine, and other outlets.

 In 2013, Vijayann won the CNN IBN Citizen Journalism Award for her reportage on the protests that followed the Delhi Gang Rape.
 Following her 2014 TED talk on finding a voice against sexual violence, she has been involved in encouraging survivors of sexual abuse across the world to speak out for justice.
 In 2017, Vijayann spent time as a Global Journalism fellow at the Munk School of Global Affairs reporting how immigration and health policies affect men and women in the US and Canada.
 Currently, she focuses on how issues at the intersection of gender and health affect women and marginalized communities.

 Nausheen is a filmmaker and video producer whose work focuses on social justice and human rights.
 She has been documenting unrest in the Kashmir region since 2017, highlighting the effects of armed conflict on the mental health of women and children.
 She is currently working on a documentary about the largest pro-constitution protests in post-independent India against the Citizenship Amendment Act, 2019.
-The film emphasises on Shaheen Bagh: a women-led, twenty four hour, sit-in protest that emerged from her alma mater, Jamia Millia Islamia, New Delhi in December 2019.
+The film emphasises on Shaheen Bagh: a women-led, twenty-four hour, sit-in protest that emerged from her alma mater, Jamia Millia Islamia, New Delhi in December 2019.
 Through the documentary, she explores her religious and gender identity in light of the recent political developments in India.
 Nausheen aspires to use her craft to talk about difficult issues and bring them to the forefront of global discourse, inspiring people to challenge their social constructs.
 Through her work, she wants to sensitise her audience to humanitarian issues and spark change in the way we perceive each other.